 To be clear.
 In my last survey of marketing execs, I asked how many agency cold contacts have turned into a contract for services.
 Surprisingly almost 38%.
 I’ll bet that the majority of those were for unique services not readily available to most, but our industry is full of exceptions.
 That is the curse of the ad industry.
 Those once-in-a-century exceptions sometimes drive agency leaders to think it can happen again, so they hire a ‘salesperson’ with the expectation of success.
 When success doesn’t come, they blame it on the person and the downward cycle starts all over again.

 When you are ready to consider a more strategic approach to your agency business, you should think like a marketer.
 What do they do to find a new agency?
 What do they want to know when considering your agency?
 How do they want to engage and what steps are most effective to close that relationship?
 Consider how you would incorporate the right positioning, the right messaging, the right prospects, and the right prospecting tools.
-Base your plan on the prospects that fit your agency’s long-term vision and invest your time on those who are more likely to value what you do.
-Don’t waste your people’s time on low probability exceptions.
+Base your plan on the prospects that fit your agency’s long-term vision and invest your time in those who are more likely to value what you do.
+Don’t waste your people’s time on low-probability exceptions.
 Happy hunting!

 I’ve posted a lot of advice on new business, and I’m confident you’ll find something that resonates with your agency and your challenges.
 If you are interested in help getting your business development program started or restarted, click on Schedule a Call and let’s talk about what keeps you from being successful and how to fix it.
 If you like this post, sign up for my new business newsletter.
-Follow me on Twitter and LinkedIn for daily tips, tricks, and insights. #LetsGrow!
+Follow me on LinkedIn for daily tips, tricks, and insights. #LetsGrow!